inanna-malick/akka-streams-example/README.md

       }
 ```

-note that the above are vals, not defs.
-They can be reused, and no processing occurs until they are materialized.
-Cool, no?
-    - except for the throttle.toPublisher calls :(. nvm.
+//todo: use the word composable

-final append: no processing has occured, no api calls made.
+final append: no processing has occured, no calls made to reddit.
 We've just described what we want to do.
-Now make it so.
+Now we make it so.
-Having created these high-level descriptions of computations to be performed, we can then append them to a Flow\[Subreddit\] and materialize.
-- explain what is a flow. sim detail to duct.
-- explain materializing stream. link to reactivestream sub/pub interface, mention that it's built on top of actors

 ```scala
   def main(args: Array[String]): Unit = {